tw93/MiaoYan/README_EN.md

 ## Download

 - Download the latest `MiaoYan.dmg` installation package from <a href="https://github.com/tw93/MiaoYan/releases" target="_blank">GitHub Releases</a> and double-click to install it.
-- If the download speed is very slow in China, you can try <a href="https://miaoyan.vercel.app/Release/MiaoYan-V0.3.2.dmg" target="_blank">Vercel</a> to download the latest version.
+- If the download speed is very slow in China, you can try <a href="https://miaoyan.vercel.app/Release/MiaoYan-V0.4.0.dmg" target="_blank">Vercel</a> to download the latest version.

 ## First Use

 1. You can create a `MiaoYan` folder in iCloud or the root directory, open MiaoYan's Settings, and change the default storage address to this.
 2. Click icon of the new folder in the upper left corner of MiaoYan, create your own document category folder, and you can start using it.
+3. Similarly, if you are not used to the default font, you can change it to other normal fonts in the settings.

 ## Shortcut Keys